zhao-shihan/MACE-apptainer/README-mace.md

 - `apptainer run rgb.sif SimTarget`
 - `apptainer run rgb.sif SimEMC`

-and it should show the SimMACE interface.
+and it should show the program interface.
 This image is built based on [RGB](https://hub.docker.com/r/zhaoshh/rgb), so **single-threaded** ROOT and Geant4 are also contained in this image, check them by

-- `apptainer run rgb.sif root`
+- `apptainer run rgb.sif root` (or `apptainer run rgb.sif root.exe` for Tianhe-2 version)
 - `apptainer run rgb.sif geant4-config --version`

 Common build tools like GCC, CMake, and Ninja are also provided: